marcpaq/shellancestry/README.md

 System Technical Journal* in 1978 but Bell released it to the world in 1979 or so.

-A shell uses a solid, black arrow to point to the shell that it borrows source code from.
-A shell uses a dashed, grey arrow to point to a shell that influences it.
+A shell uses a solid, black arrow to point to a shell that it borrows source code from.
+A shell uses a dashed, grey arrow to point to a shell that the former attempts to be compatible with while not using the latter's source code.

 A plum-coloured shell has an open, free, or public license.